onnx/turnkeyml/src/turnkeyml/llm/README.md

 `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 llm-prompt -p "Hello, my thoughts are"`

+You can also launch a server process with:

+`lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 serve`

 You can learn more about the CPU and iGPU support in our [OGA documentation](https://github.com/onnx/turnkeyml/blob/main/docs/ort_genai_igpu.md).

 > Note: early access to AMD's RyzenAI NPU is also available.
 See the [RyzenAI NPU OGA documentation](https://github.com/onnx/turnkeyml/blob/main/docs/ort_genai_npu.md) for more information.